dsccommunity/xWindowsUpdate/README.md

     Note that 'WSUS' is currently reserved for future use.
 * **IsSingleInstance**: Should always be yes.
 Ensures you can only have one instance of this resource in a configuration.
+* **RetryAttempts**: Specifies the number of retries when some known transient errors are raised during calls to Windows Update.
+    Defaults to 3 attempts.
+Known transient errors 0x8024402c, 0x8024401c, 0x80244022, 0x80244010.
+* **Retry Delay**: Specifies the delay in seconds before each retry.
+Defaults to 0.

 ### xMicrosoftUpdate